 - a Button control starts with "BTN_",

 If you do not want to use this code style, you can simply disable it: on the "Project" pane, in the "Other actions" group, expand "Code style" and uncheck "Use code style".

-- In this example, we want to use a shorter window name: replace "WIN_My_first_window" by "WIN_Welcome".
+- In this example, we will use a shorter window name: replace "WIN_My_first_window" by "WIN_Welcome".

 - Click "OK" to validate the information shown in the save window.

 Entering and displaying a value

-To type and display the value, you must create:
+To enter and display a value, you must create:

-- a control where the user will type his first name.
-Therefore, this type of control is an "edit control".
+- a control where users will enter their first name.
+This type of control is an "Edit control".

 - a Button control to display the first name entered.

 - To create the edit control:

 - On the "Creation" pane, in the "Usual controls" group, expand "Edit" (click the arrow): A list of preset edit controls is displayed.

 |This list displays different edit controls that can be used directly.
 These controls are also available in the Smart controls.
 The different controls can be tested directly: simply click the "GO" icon that appears when the control is hovered over.|

 - In the search box at the top of the list of preset controls, enter "Simple text edit".
 The corresponding control appears in the list.

 - Click the "Simple text edit" control.
 The control will follow the movement of the mouse.

 - Move the mouse to the position where the control is to be created (e.g. at the top of the window).
 To drop the control in the window, simply click again.